 India's wild tiger population jumps to almost 3,000: Census

-NEW DELHI: India's wild tiger population has increased by more than 30 per cent in just four years, according to a new census released Monday (Jul 29), raising hopes for the survival of the endangered species.
+NEW DELHI: India's wild tiger population has increased by more than 30 per cent in the last four years, according to a new census released on Monday (Jul 29), raising hopes for the survival of the endangered species.

-The census found 2,967 tigers in the wild across the country, up from 2,226 four years ago in what Prime Minister Narendra Modi hailed as a "historic achievement"
+In what Prime Minister Narendra Modi hailed as a "historic achievement," the census found 2,967 tigers in the wild across the country, up from 2,226 four years ago.

-"We reaffirm our commitment towards protecting the tiger," Modi said in Delhi as he released the All India Tiger Estimation Report 2018.
+"We reaffirm our commitment towards protecting the tiger," Modi said in Delhi at the release of the latest census.

 "Some 15 years ago, there was serious concern about the decline in the population of tigers.
 It was a big challenge for us but with determination, we have achieved our goals."

-The massive surveys are conducted every four years, with the latest census using 26,000 camera traps that took almost 350,000 images across known tiger habitats, Environment Minister Prakash Javadekar said at the census release.
+The massive surveys are conducted every four years, with the latest census, titled All India Tiger Estimation Report 2018, spanning 15 months and using 26,000 camera traps that took almost 350,000 images across known tiger habitats, Environment Minister Prakash Javadekar said in announcing its release.

 Images that showed the big cats were analysed using computer programmes to individually identify each creature.
 Wildlife and forestry officials also scoured 380,000 square kilometres of terrain.